lolaBerkowitz/markdown-cv/index.md

 ## Experience

-2021 - present
+`2021 - present`
-Postdoctoral Associate, Cornell University, Mentors: Chris Schaffer and Nozomi Nishimura -\- Mechanisms of memory consolidation are rescued by preventing capillary stalling with anti-Ly6G antibodies
+Postdoctoral Associate, Cornell University, Mentors: Chris Schaffer and Nozomi Nishimura
+- Mechanisms of memory consolidation are rescued by preventing capillary stalling with anti-Ly6G antibodies

-`2015 - 2021
+`2015 - 2021`
 Graduate Student, University of New Mexico, Mentor: Benjamin J. Clark
-- \- Attractor dynamics in anterior thalamic and postsubicular head direction cells in the TgF344-AD rat model of Alzheimer's disease
+-  Attractor dynamics in anterior thalamic and postsubicular head direction cells in the TgF344-AD rat model of Alzheimer's disease

 `2013 - 2015`
 Clinical Research Coordinator, UC Davis MIND Institute, Mentor: Randi J. Hagerman
-- \- Investigation of genotype-phenotype relationships of the fragile X premutation and fragile X-associated tremor ataxia disorder.
+-  Investigation of genotype-phenotype relationships of the fragile X premutation and fragile X-associated tremor ataxia disorder.
-- \- Phase 2b clinical trial of RG1662 in adults and adolescents with Down Syndrome (Clematis)
+-  Phase 2b clinical trial of RG1662 in adults and adolescents with Down Syndrome (Clematis)
-- \- New approach for transitioning pediatric patients with special health care needs to adult care.
+-  New approach for transitioning pediatric patients with special health care needs to adult care.

 `2013 - 2015`
 Volunteer Research Assistant, UC Davis MIND Institute, Mentor: Randi J. Hagerman
-- \- Investigation of genotype-phenotype relationships of the fragile X premutation and fragile X-associated tremor ataxia disorder.
+-  Investigation of genotype-phenotype relationships of the fragile X premutation and fragile X-associated tremor ataxia disorder.
-- \- Efficacy of Cogmed working memory training in children with fragile X syndrome.
+-  Efficacy of Cogmed working memory training in children with fragile X syndrome.

 `2011 - 2015`
 Laboratory Technition, California State University, Sacramento, Mentor: Jeffrey L. Calton
-- \- Effects of glutamate atagonism on Head Direction cell anchoring in novel environemnts
+-  Effects of glutamate atagonism on Head Direction cell anchoring in novel environemnts